-Copyright of course materials: The material used in this course arises from two main sources, the course instructor and the registered students in the course.
+The material used in this course arises from two main sources, the course instructor and the registered students in the course.
 This material is thus designed for use as part of Biol503 at Queen's University and is the property of the instructor and students unless otherwise stated.
 Third party copyrighted materials (such as book chapters and articles) have either been licensed for use in this course or fall under an exception or limitation in Canadian Copyright law.

-Copying this material for distribution (e.g. uploading material to a commercial third-party website) can lead to a violation of Copyright law.
-Find out more about copyright here: http://library.queensu.ca/copyright
+Copying this material for distribution (e.g., uploading material to a commercial third-party website) can lead to a violation of Copyright law.
+Find out more about copyright here: https://library.queensu.ca/help-services/copyright-fair-dealing.